cosmos/cosmos-sdk/x/group/spec/03_messages.md

 In the list of `MemberUpdates`, an existing member can be removed by setting its weight to 0.

-It's expected to fail if the signer is not the admin of the group.
+It's expected to fail if:

+- the signer is not the admin of the group.
+- for any one of the associated group policies, if its decision policy's `Validate()` method fails against the new group.

 ## Msg/UpdateGroupAdmin